Genoa travel guide

 Street Food and Snacks

 The caruggi — Genoa’s labyrinthine medieval alleyways — are the best place for street eating.
 Focaccerie, friggitorie, and farinata bakeries operate from tiny premises throughout the historic centre.
 The Mercato Orientale (covered market, Via XX Settembre) is one of the best food markets in Liguria.
+For a guided pesto and street food tour of the caruggi, browse food tours in Genoa.

 Wine